I was diagnosed at the age of 3 or 4 years with asthma, which is an allergic reaction to

 allergic reaction is an over-reaction to a minor [non-threatening] invasion of non-self proteins.

-Antibodies are produced by the T or B lymphocytes as their initial reaction to the allergen.
-The first time the lymphocytes encounter the allergen (the “sensitization” phase), the lymphocytes only produce the antibodies and do not continue to react.
+Antibodies are produced by the white blood cells as their initial reaction to the allergen.
+The first time the white blood cells encounter the allergen (the “sensitization” phase), the white blood cells only produce the antibodies and do not continue to react.
 The patient exhibits no symptoms of the allergy, but they are now “sensitized” to the allergen.
 The simplest explanation of sensitization is that the patient has now acquired an “immunity” to the “disease” caused by the “pathogenic organism” that produced the allergen.
 This process is most obvious in the population of patients allergic to bee stings.
-The first bee sting produces edema (swelling) accompanied by an itching sensation typical of a sensitive patient's response to the sting.
+The first bee sting produces swelling accompanied by an itching sensation typical of a sensitive patient's response to the sting.
 The second (and subsequent) stings may produce anaphylactic shock.
 [The toxin in bee venom is chemically identical to spider venom and some snake venom, so a spider bite may sensitize the patient to bee stings and the patient will exhibit the allergic reaction to their first bee sting.]
 After sensitization (or developing acquired immunity to the “disease” caused by the “pathogenic organism” that produced the allergen), the patient's immune system shifts to the “reactive” phase, and any subsequent exposure to the allergen will trigger an allergic reaction.
-This involves the antibodies attaching to the allergen, and the allergen-antibody complex signaling the body to secrete histamine [mediated by Immunoglobulin E] responsible for the physical signs and symptoms of the allergy [which may change over time, for example from respiratory symptoms (runny nose, watery eyes) to skin symptoms (rash).
+This involves the antibodies attaching to the allergen, and the allergen-antibody complex signaling the body to secrete histamine responsible for the physical symptoms of the allergy [which may change over time, for example from respiratory symptoms (runny nose, watery eyes) to skin symptoms (rash).
 The role of histamine is a hormone-like stimulus to the entire body to prepare to react, or even to react immediately as systematic symptoms (remote from the “invasion”).

 The common symptoms of food allergies are as follows (adapted from Table 17.1, text pg 17-3):